For inquiries, check out the About page.

 Many people are using my method to install a local account instead of an MS online/cloud account by using the URI ms-cxh://

 During OOBE, press Shift+F10 to open CMD and type: start ms-cxh://localonly to create a local user account and continue the installation from there.
+Note however, this method is known to Microsoft, and will be blocked in future builds.

 This file was found using the Super God Mode script , which runs a Powershell script to search within files for hidden URIs.